Mephedrone Addiction in the UK

 1. Detoxification and Mephedrone Withdrawal Symptoms:

-The first step in treating mephedrone abuse and addiction is often detoxification, which involves safely managing the withdrawal symptoms as the drug leaves the body.
+The first step in treating mephedrone abuse and addiction is often the detoxification process, which involves safely managing the withdrawal symptoms as the drug leaves the body.
 Medical supervision is crucial during this phase to ensure the individual’s safety and minimize discomfort.

 2. Inpatient Rehabilitation: